Air Crash Investigation

 Deadly Display

 +On a high-stakes demonstration flight in Indonesia, a Russian-made Sukhoi Superjet slams into a mountain killing everyone on board.
-It's one of the most challenging salvage operations Indonesian investigators have ever faced.

 Deadly Mission